hellohaptik/docs_haptik/docs/bot-builder/basic/forms.md

 ![Form18](assets/FormError.png)

+> Note: Forms Validation is currently supported only on Web SDK.

 ## Using a Form in a Node

 Now that we are aware of how to create a form and various form fields, let us take an example to understand its usage.